linode/docs/docs/applications/containers/kubernetes/using-octant-with-kubernetes-a-tutorial/index.md

 ## Before you Begin

-The examples in this guide have been tested on a cluster running on Linode with Linode's [CCM](/docs/applications/containers/kubernetes/kubernetes-reference/#linode-cloud-controller-manager) and [CSI](/docs/applications/containers/kubernetes/kubernetes-reference/#container-storage-interface) plugins installed.
+The examples in this guide have been tested on a cluster running with Linode with Linode's [CCM](/docs/applications/containers/kubernetes/kubernetes-reference/#linode-cloud-controller-manager) and [CSI](/docs/applications/containers/kubernetes/kubernetes-reference/#container-storage-interface) plugins installed.
 If you would like to install these examples as well, a cluster made with [k8s-alpha CLI](/docs/applications/containers/kubernetes/how-to-deploy-kubernetes-on-linode-with-k8s-alpha-cli/) will meet these criteria.

 {{< caution >}}
 These examples will create billable services.
 To stop billing for these services after reading the guide, be sure to read the tear-down instructions at the end of each section.
 If you created a new cluster for this guide, you can remove the cluster's Nodes from the [Linode Cloud Manager](https://cloud.linode.com).